iTwin/itwinjs-core/core/frontend-devtools/README.md

 * `fdt attach reality model` - Attach a "context" reality model to the currently selected viewport.
   * the URL for the reality model root JSON file.
 * `fdt layer dump` - Dump to the notification manager a JSON representation of the current plan projection settings for the selected viewport.
 Optional argument `copy` also copies the JSON to the clipboard.
 * `fdt layer set` - change plan projection settings for the selected viewport.
-The first argument is required and specifies the plan projection model(s) to be affected, either as `all` or as a comma-separated list of modeld Ids (e.g., `0x1c,0x9a`).
+The first argument is required and specifies the plan projection model(s) to be affected, either as `all` or as a comma-separated list of model Ids (e.g., `0x1c,0x9a`).
 Subsequent arguments are optional and are used to build a PlanProjectionSettings.
 Any arguments omitted will get their default values.
 Only the first character of each argument is significant; the name of the setting is separated from the value by an `=` sign:
   * `transparency=`: transparency in [0..1].
   * `elevation=`: elevation in meters.
   * `overlay=`: 1 to draw as an overlay, 0 to draw normally (with depth).